Cloud-Agnostic Solutions

 • Increased Risk: Relying solely on a single provider increases the risk of service outages and data loss, as you're entirely dependent on their infrastructure.

-Kubernetes as a Solution for Platform Engineers
+Kubernetes for Platform Engineers

 Kubernetes offers a compelling solution to these challenges by abstracting away the underlying infrastructure and providing a consistent interface for deploying and managing containerized applications.
 Let's delve into how Kubernetes empowers platform engineers to build cloud-agnostic platforms: